Amundsen–Scott South Pole Station: Background

 For the International Geophysical Year, the United States and many other countries embarked on an international exploration of the South Pole.
 This led to the USA creating a series of stations for this project, and returning to the South Pole.
 After a few years the Antarctic treaty was established that provided an international framework for the exploration and study of Antarctica.

-In October 1956, a U.S. Navy R4D-5L named Que Sera Sera (One of the many versions of the DC-3) landed at the South Pole in Antarctica.
+In October 1956, a U.S. Navy Douglas R4D-5L named Que Sera Sera landed at the South Pole in Antarctica.
 This was the first time humans had been at the pole since 1912 (see Robert F. Scott's British Antarctic Expedition).

 South Pole station was one of seven bases that the United States built for the International Geophysical Year, which also included McMurdo, Hallett, Wilkes, Byrd Station, Amundsen–Scott South Pole Station (South Pole Station), Ellsworth, and Little America.

 Operation Deep Freeze missions support the construction and operation of the South Pole station, starting with Operation Deep Freeze 1955, and succeeded by "Operation Deep Freeze II", and so on.
 In 1960, the year of the fifth mission, codenames began to be based on the year (e.g., "Operation Deep Freeze 60").